Vlad6422/VUT_IPK_Client/Readme.md

    - The client handles different types of server messages, such as `MSG` (regular message), `ERR` (error message), `REPLY` (server reply), and `BYE` (server termination).
 Each message type is processed by specific methods designed for handling them.

 9. **Error Handling**:
    - The client has built-in error handling that processes error messages and gracefully terminates the connection if needed.
-For example, if an `ERR` message is received, the client displays the error and sends a `BYE` message before exiting.
+For example, if an `ERR` message is received, the client displays the error correctly terminates.
+(Without BYE message)

 ### UDP Client Implementation (UdpUser)